kmakm/take-a-hike/README.md

-MVP: a web app that shows all of the hiking trails near San Francisco (what information do we want to display?)
+MVP: a web app that shows all of the hiking trails near San Francisco - done

-.1 hike name (links to google search of the name)
+.1 hike name (links to google search of the name) - done

 .2 take autofill for cities with google maps api